microsoft/CNTK/bindings/python/doc/layerref.rst

 Often, many layers share options.
 For example, typical image-recognition systems use the ``relu`` activation function throughout.
-You can use the Python ``with`` statement with the CNTK ``default_options()`` function to define scopes with locally changed defaults, using this syntax:
+You can use the Python ``with`` statement with the CNTK ``default_options()`` function to define scopes with locally changed defaults, using one of the following two forms:

 ::

     with default_options(OPT1=VAL1, OPT2=VAL2, ...):
         # scope with modified defaults

+    with default_options_for(FUNCTION, OPT1=VAL1, OPT2=VAL2, ...):
+        # scope with modified defaults for FUNCTION only

 The following options can be overridden with the ``with`` statement: